-- Greeter: Greets and directs patients and visitors entering the hospital.
+- Greeters who meet and direct patients and guests entering the hospital

-- Once you submit your volunteer application, we request three character references.
-Character references may know you from other volunteer activities, work, personal friendship, etc. Family members may not act as references.
-Download the volunteer reference form.
-Please return completed references by mail, fax or email.
+Character references may know you from other volunteer activities, work, or personal friendship.
+Family members may not act as references.
+Please return three completed references by mail, fax or email.